 What's the Law?

 Some 17 million people in the U.S. have permits to carry concealed weapons, according to the Crime Prevention Research Center.
 But that doesn't begin to describe the scope of gun ownership nationwide.
-"There are three guns for every person in the U.S.," says Bruce McIndoe, a global security expert and founder of Maryland-based WorldAware consultants (formerly iJet).
+"There are three guns for every person in the U.S.," says Bruce McIndoe, president of McIndoe Risk Advisory, a global security expert.
 "The problem for the meetings industry is that they literally do business in every state, but state laws vary widely.
 There's no single policy that would fit all situations."

 As for a company policy like Hilton's, "You can put out a blanket policy on guns, but if you are operating in a multistate environment, it may not be legally enforceable in some places," McIndoe says.
 Further complicating the picture are a welter of different rules on what kind of signage, if any, must be posted to communicate a gun policy.